Connextstrategy/Electric-Vehicles-In-Washington-State/README.md

 * Python file can be found [here](https://github.com/Connextstrategy/Electric-Vehicles-In-Washington-State/tree/main/python_files) and CSV file can be found [here](https://github.com/Connextstrategy/Electric-Vehicles-In-Washington-State/tree/main/cleaned_csv_files)

-3. Cleaning up Electric Vehicle Population Data for exporting CSV file for integrated database creation
+3. Cleaning up Electric Vehicle Population Data For Exporting CSV File For Integrated Database Creation

 * We need to clean up the data for the Electric Vehicle Population data from State of Washington so we did the following:
   - Dropped NAs